juliocezarcarneiro/nosql-challenge/README.md

 # nosql-challenge

 ## Overview
-This project focuses on building an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and PostgreSQL.
-The goal is to extract data from Excel files, transform it into structured DataFrames, and load it into a PostgreSQL database.
-The project demonstrates skills in data extraction, cleaning, transformation, and database management.
+This repository contains my solution for the Module 12 NoSQL Challenge, where I analyzed UK food hygiene rating data from the Food Standards Agency for the magazine "Eat Safe, Love".
+The project involved database setup, data cleaning, and exploratory analysis using MongoDB and Python.

 ## Table of Contents
 1. Overview